Date of creation2009

 VAR is composed of two sets of energy-related indicators:

-1. a small set which measures the country's specific climate-induced vulnerabilities; and
+• one set measures the country’s specific, climate-induced vulnerabilities; and

 These indicators cover economic, social, technological, environmental and governance issues.
 This practical tool measures the effectiveness of adaptation policies addressing such issues as energy generation, health, water quality, desertification, loss of productive capacity etc.